adamboutcher/LibreNMS-Agent-SELinux/README.md

 Use the module in this repo.
 This policy allows snmpd_t to ioctl, open, read and write against device_t.
 This is a potentially dangerous policy, use at your own risk!

+## Check Module
+You should be able to read the module contents with sedismod <module_name>.pp.

 ## About

 This reposistory is full of SELinux Modules for LibreNMS-Agent while maintaining a Cluster (UKI-SCOTGRID-DURHAM) for [GridPP](https://www.gridpp.ac.uk/) when I was working at the [IPPP](https://www.ippp.dur.ac.uk) part of [Durham University](https://www.dur.ac.uk).